Special Air Service Regiment

 The Special Air Service Regiment, officially abbreviated SASR though commonly known as the SAS, is a special forces unit of the Australian Army.
-Formed in 1957, it was modelled on the British SAS sharing the motto, "Who Dares Wins".
-The regiment is based at Campbell Barracks, in Swanbourne, a suburb of Perth, Western Australia, and is a direct command unit of the Special Operations Command.
-It has taken part in operations in Borneo, Vietnam, Somalia, East Timor, Iraq and Afghanistan, as well as many other peacekeeping missions.
+Formed in 1957 as a company, it was modelled on the British SAS with which it shares the motto, "Who Dares Wins".
+Expanded to a regiment in August 1964, it is based at Campbell Barracks, in Swanbourne, a suburb of Perth, Western Australia, and is a direct command unit of the Special Operations Command.

+The regiment first saw active service in Borneo in 1965 and 1966 during the Indonesian Confrontation, mainly conducting reconnaissance patrols, including secret cross-border operations into Indonesian territory.
+The regiment's three squadrons were rotated through Vietnam, carrying out tasks included medium-range reconnaissance patrols, observation of enemy troop movements, and long-range offensive operations and ambushing in enemy dominated territory.
+They also served with US Army Special Forces, and conducted training missions.
+The SASR squadrons were highly successful, and were known to the Viet Cong as Ma Rung or "phantoms of the jungle" due to their stealth.

+Following the Sydney Hilton bombing of February 1978, the regiment became responsible for developing a military counter-terrorism response force in August 1979, known as the Tactical Assault Group (TAG).
+SASR troops have also served in Somalia, East Timor, Iraq and Afghanistan, as well as many other peacekeeping missions.
 The SASR also provides a counter-terrorist capability, and has been involved in a number of domestic security operations.
+It has been alleged that some SASR personnel committed war crimes in Afghanistan.

 Role

 Tasks and capabilities

 A direct command unit of Special Operations Command, the SASR "is tasked to provide special-operations capabilities in support of the Australian Defence Force.
-This includes providing unique capabilities to support sensitive strategic operations, hostage rescue, advisory and training assistance, special reconnaissance, precision strike and direct action".
+This includes providing unique capabilities to support sensitive strategic operations, special recovery operations, training assistance, special reconnaissance, precision strike and direct action".
+The regiment is the Command's Special Missions Unit and the capability lead for special reconnaissance.
 The regiment is primarily structured to conduct covert, long range reconnaissance and surveillance in small teams in enemy-controlled territory (in contrast to Australian commandos, who usually conduct raids in larger groups).
 In addition to war-fighting in conventional conflicts, the SASR has also long maintained a specialist counter-terrorist capability.
 The regiment is also trained in counter-insurgency operations.
 Other capabilities include training local or indigenous forces, recovery of Australian citizens and humanitarian assistance.